HomeBlogBlogChandelier Height Above Dining Table: 30–36 Inch Rule

 How low should a chandelier hang above a dining table?

 For most dining rooms, the sweet spot is to hang the bottom of the chandelier 30 to 36 inches above the tabletop.
 This range keeps the light low enough to feel intimate and useful, but high enough that people can see each other comfortably across the table.
+This is crucial for fostering a warm atmosphere during meals and gatherings.

 The standard height rule (and when to adjust)